Life Insurance Claims Statistics – All the facts and figures

 Which are the best life insurance companies for paying claims?

-The number one question we get asked at Insurance Watch is “Do life insurance companies really pay claims?”.
+One question we are frequently asked at Insurance Watch is “Do life insurance companies really pay claims?”.

-In order to answer this question we have gathered together, all in one place, life insurance claims statistics and information from a variety of sources.
+In order to answer this question conclusively, and highlight those companies who may be performing better than others, we have gathered together, all in one place, life insurance claims statistics and information from a variety of sources.

 Life insurance companies issue policies for Death/Terminal Illness, TPD, Trauma and Income Protection insurance, so the statistics below are broken up into these different insurance types.